-Yu Darvish Can Overcome Game 3 Nightmare, Yuli Gurriel Gesture to Be Game 7 Hero
+Yu Darvish Can Avenge Game 3 Nightmare, Become World Series Game 7 Hero

 Rich Hill on stepping off to let the crowd boo Yuli Gurriel: “That was my silent gesture” to condemn Gurriel’s insult toward Yu Darvish.2017-11-1 03:57:55

 Now, as the Dodgers attempt to win their first World Series since 1988 with Darvish leading the way, the veteran right-hander will have his own say.
-And likely in the second inning, Gurriel will step into the batter's box, and their latest meeting will be on full dramatic public display.
+And likely in the second inning, Gurriel will step into the batter's box, and their latest meeting will be on full, dramatic public display.

 "That's crazy, man," Beltran said.
 "Sometimes things play out the way we cannot script."